 Let’s say you spend AED 15 on a cup of coffee every weekday, that’s AED 75 over a week and upwards of AED 300 over the whole month.
 Imagine saving all that money if you only took ten minutes out of your schedule to prepare and pack your own coffee.

 Similarly, store-bought lunches will also eat into your monthly expenses.
-You should resolve to cook more in 2018.
-You can save a lot more if you buy your own groceries, cook and pack your lunch every day.
+If eating out or ordering in made a serious dent in your finances last year, you should resolve to cook more often this year.
+You can save a lot more if you plan your meals ahead of time, buy your own groceries, and pack your own lunch every day.

 Take stock of everything you’ve subscribed to or have a membership of – TV package, magazines, apps, gym membership and so on.
 The aim should be to get rid of all the unused subscriptions and downgrade all the underutilized ones.
 For example, you can cancel your expensive gym membership if you barely ever use it, and try working out at home instead.
 You can also downgrade your TV package if you only watch a few channels and are wasting money on the rest.